ElliotMadsen-COMP/home-soc-lab/README.md

 We now have an issue reaching the website.
 How could obtaining the certificate affect connectivity?

-Lets test again with the command *nslookup http://wobetsworld.duckdns.org*.
+Lets test again with the command *nslookup domain_name*.

 ![correct nslookup](screenshots/nslookup_configured_with_correct_ip.png)